bansalsamarth/bansalsamarth.github.io/SamarthBlog/published/working-question.md

 ___

-**Five:** I also feel that as a society, we're a bit too obsessed with productivity.
+**Six:** I also feel that as a society, we're a bit too obsessed with productivity.
 I'm happy for those who have structured disciplined routines; I respect them, and there’s always something to learn from them.

 But for me, schedules are foreign territory—I’m rather chaotic by nature.
 Somehow, I manage to complete both the tasks that the world expects of me and the activities that bring me daily joy.